 - Document follow-up care.

-- Provide emphasis of a test’s importance to reluctant patients.
-Include the risks of not having a particular test performed.
+- Emphasize a test’s importance to reluctant patients, including the risks of not having a particular test performed.

 - Document nonadherence and efforts to improve compliance.

 Implementing a standardized test-tracking system can create job satisfaction for those responsible for the process.
 Physicians can be reassured that test results are handled appropriately and that patients are more involved in their own care.
 Most importantly, the potential for patient harm will be reduced and liability avoided.